FORESTON61/pricewise-api/README.md

 # PriceWise API

-Backend API for the PriceWise app — a system that helps users decide whether to BUY, WAIT, or AVOID products based on price trends.
+Backend API for the PriceWise app — a smart system that helps users decide whether to Buy, Wait, or Avoid a product based on price trends.

 ---

-## 🚀 Features (Current)
+## 🚀 What this does

-- Basic Express server
-- Health check endpoint
-- Placeholder price decision API
+- Provides price decision logic (Buy / Wait / Avoid)

----

-## 📦 Endpoints

-### GET /
-Returns API status

-### GET /health
-Returns server health status

-### GET /price?product=iphone
-Returns a mock Buy/Wait/Avoid decision
+- Serves API endpoints for mobile/web app
+- Acts as the backend brain of PriceWise

 ---